How & When to Enroll

-Also within 30 days of your eligibility date you should make decisions about additional life insurance and long term disability coverage.
+Also within 30 days of your eligibility date you should make decisions about additional life insurance and disability coverage.
 After your first 30 days, you must provide evidence of insurability (i.e. pass a medical screening) to enroll in these plans.

 You have 60 days to enroll in long term care insurance or critical illness insurance without providing evidence of insurability.